 LED lights convert 90% of the power they receive into light and are unaffected in high or low-temperature environments.
 This makes them efficient and safe for any business environment.
 They are unaffected by temperature fluctuations and do not reduce functionality, no matter the length of usage.

 LED lights are durable, shock-resistant, and require very little maintenance.
-Because they emit negligible heat and can provide effective lighting with a low voltage electrical system, they are a very safe choice for factories, warehouses, and workshops.
+Because they emit negligible heat and can provide effective lighting with a low-voltage electrical system, they are a safe choice for factories, warehouses, and workshops.

 Switch to Energy-Efficient Appliances

 Consider updating your employee communal areas with more energy-efficient coffee machines and microwaves.
-Work with licensed electricians to adapt large machinery to have a sleep or hibernation mode.
+Work with licensed electricians to adapt large machinery to sleep or hibernation mode.

-Keeping electronics on even when they are not in active use can use up a lot of electricity.
-Getting appliances and machinery that can automatically switch over to sleep mode or hibernate when not in use can make a sizable reduction in costs.
+Keeping electronics on even when not in active use can use a lot of electricity.
+Getting appliances and machinery that can automatically switch to sleep mode or hibernate when not in use can reduce costs.

 Get an Energy Audit

-If you are not sure where or how to get started, the best thing to do is get an energy audit.
+If you are unsure where or how to get started, the best thing to do is get an energy audit.
 Depending on the state your business is in, you may be able to get a free energy audit conducted by a state-provided auditor.

 Also, government-sponsored initiatives to help businesses become more environmentally-conscious means that you could receive tax breaks depending on how green your business becomes.